 The guitalele is a miniature guitar built like a ukulele, and it should be your next – or even first – musical instrument.

-For comparison with any instruments you might already play, here are my subjective and flamebaity ratings of several instruments’ different qualities:
+For comparison with any instruments you might already play, here are my flamebaity ratings of several instruments’ qualities:

-The guitalele does earn the most stars here, but that’s a pretty crude heuristic.
+The guitalele does earn the most stars here, but that’s a pretty crude metric.
 To elaborate, you should get a guitalele already…

 Because it’s fun

-For newcomers to stringed instruments, the guitalele provides another easily overlooked benefit: its low-tension strings won’t hurt your fingertips.
+For newcomers to stringed instruments, the guitalele has another easily overlooked benefit: its low-tension strings won’t hurt your fingertips.

 Because it’s versatile

-A major reason why guitar and piano are so popular is that they can produce multiple notes at the same time (polyphony).
+One big reason why guitar and piano are so popular is that they can produce multiple notes at the same time.
 Unlike wind instruments, they also allow you to sing along and – in the case of guitar – use percussive techniques like tapping and slapping.
 This all adds up to the ability to play virtually any song on a guitalele without the need for accompaniment.

 Because it’s portable